 Business interests around the country, including in Minnesota, have been critical of cities regulating employment law through local ordinances, in part because it creates a burdensome three-layer set of regulations at the federal, state, and local level for compliance purposes.
 Part of the compliance burden is the need to track where employees are working and what requirements govern that particular municipality.
 National employers already struggle with implementing non-competes that comply with the laws of 50 different states.
 If major cities around the country also implement their own non-compete laws, this challenge would be made exponentially more difficult.
 The City of New York has an economy larger than about 46 states, so it is not absurd for the City to consider regulation of commercial activities in this fashion, but could it happen in Minnesota?

-The new Minneapolis city council and mayor elected earlier this month is as liberal and arguably more activist than the previous administration, and mayor-elect Jacob Frey is a plaintiff-side employment attorney, so the answer is not a clear “no.” A Minneapolis minimum wage ordinance seems likely to be on the Council’s agenda for 2018.
+The new Minneapolis city council and mayor elected earlier this month is as liberal and arguably more activist than the previous administration, and mayor-elect Jacob Frey is a plaintiff-side employment attorney, so the answer is not a clear “no.” A Minneapolis minimum wage ordinance goes into effect in 2018.

 Another side to this story is Minnesota’s staunch commitment to enforcing non-competes at a time when the law favoring enforcement of restrictive covenants in New York and other states may be gradually crumbling.
 The New York State Attorney General sued a number of large employers regarding over-use of non-competes in 2016.
 The State of New York is also considering a bill barring non-competes for low-wage workers, similar to that passed by Illinois earlier this year.
 New York and Minnesota used to follow a fairly similar approach to allowing non-competes that were reasonably necessary to protect a legitimate business interest.
 In Buchanan Capital Markets, LLC v.
 DeLucca, however, decided by the New York Appellate Division on May 4, 2017, a New York appellate court held for the first time that an employee terminated without cause could not be subject to a non-compete.
 That has never been the law in Minnesota.
 Non-competes are already barred in California.
 If they fall out of favor on the East Coast, one can imagine that Minnesota will be watching this trend closely.